 Uses Of Prednisone And Prednisolone For Dogs

-Prednisone and prednisolone treat a wide variety of diseases and disorders in dogs and can be prescribed by veterinarians for many conditions, often as supplemental treatment.
-Most often, they are prescribed to treat Addison’s disease, a condition where a dog’s adrenal glands do not produce enough hormones that are natural steroids in the body.
+Prednisone and prednisolone treat a wide variety of diseases and disorders in dogs and vets can prescribe them for many conditions, often as supplemental treatment.

-Prednisone and prednisolone are also often used in the treatment of autoimmune diseases such as lupus and autoimmune hemolytic anemia (AIHA) because of their ability to suppress immune system responses .
-Their immune suppressing qualities also make these drugs effective in treating allergic reactions, including those that cause skin irritation or itching.
+Prednisone and prednisolone also treat autoimmune diseases, such as lupus and autoimmune hemolytic anemia (AIHA), because of their ability to suppress immune system responses.
+Their immune suppressing qualities make these drugs effective in treating allergic reactions, including those that cause skin irritation or itching.

 Dosage Of Prednisone And Prednisolone For Dogs

 Dosage of prednisone or prednisolone for dogs will vary based on the condition being treated, as well as weight.

 It is important to follow your veterinarian’s instructions strictly.
 The following dosages are simply a guideline for what you might expect to be prescribed for your dog.
 They should not replace your vet’s advice for your individual dog.